-646 – Services Animals Permitted
+646 – Assistance Animals

 LIABILITY.
 The student (and parent/guardian) or staff member with a disability is liable for any damage to the District’s property, personal property, and any injuries to individuals caused by their service animal to the same extent that a non-disabled individual who caused such damage would be held liable by the District.
 The student (and parent/guardian) or staff member with a disability who uses a service animal on school district property will indemnify and hold harmless the District and its officers, employees, agents, and assigns from any such damages.

-Date of Adoption: July 10, 2017
+Date of Adoption: December 10, 2018

 URBANDALE COMMUNITY SCHOOL DISTRICT BOARD OF DIRECTORS